RickCarlino/obsidian-notes/public-obsidian-notes/Korean Language/Study Plans.md

  - Foxbuild still growing 9 yr anniversary
  - topik tutoring
  - Lots of time with kids
+ - tons of updates to Koala, first signs of users
+ -
 ### Themes

 - Learned a lot of the OpenAI API